-Obviously this method of customizing Bugzilla only lets you add code to the standard templates; you cannot change the existing code.
+Obviously this method of customizing Bugzilla only lets you add code to the standard source files and templates; you cannot change the existing code.
 Nevertheless, for those customizations that only add code, this method can reduce conflicts when merging changes, making upgrading your customized Bugzilla installation easier.

-6.3.
+6.4.
 Customizing Who Can Change What